-A. Front Setback Exceptions: If there are buildings on both abutting lots which are within 100 feet of the subject property, and the buildings have front setbacks of less than the required depth for the zone, the depth of the front setback for the subject property need not exceed the average depth of the front setbacks of the abutting lots.

-B. Projection from Buildings:

-- 1. Architectural features such as cornices, eaves, canopies, sunshades, gutters, chimneys and flues may project up to three (3) feet into a required setback. - 2.
-Uncovered terraces, decks or platforms may project or extend into a required setback not more than five (5) feet provided they are no more than thirty (30) inches above grade or ground level.
+- A. Front Setback Exceptions: If there are buildings on both abutting lots which are within 100 feet of the subject property, and the buildings have front setbacks of less than the required depth for the zone, the depth of the front setback for the subject property need not exceed the average depth of the front setbacks of the abutting lots. - B. Projection from Buildings: - 1.
+Architectural features such as cornices, eaves, canopies, sunshades, gutters, chimneys and flues may project up to three (3) feet into a required setback. - 2.
+Uncovered terraces, decks or platforms may project or extend into a required setback not more than five (5) feet provided they are no more than thirty (30) inches above grade or ground level. - C. Urban Growth Area Exceptions A structure in the adopted Urban Growth Area may meet setbacks as required in the City of Madras Zoning Ordinance for the applicable future zoning district.
+If no future city zoning district is determined, Jefferson County Zoning Ordinance setbacks apply.